 The program offers part- and full-time options; students are expected to complete their degree in three to five years.
 Students are not required to specialize in one genre.
 Students also have the opportunity to serve on the editorial board of three different literary journals.

-The program also hosts the Water~Stone Review Summer Writing Workshop, for which applications are open to the public.
+The program also hosts the Hamline Summer Writing Workshop, for which applications are open to the public.

 The application deadline is December 1 for the spring semester.
 For the spring semester, the application deadline is January 1.

-Rosemary Ann Davis, Brian Farrey, Bethany Frenette, Geoff Herbach, Mindy Mejia, David Oppegaard, Kelsey Sutton
+Rosemary Ann Davis, Brian Farrey, Bethany Frenette, Geoff Herbach, Mindy Mejia, Will McGrath, David Oppegaard, Kelsey Sutton